railsuser2014/openobject-doc-book-en/source/technical_guide/sale.rst

     - The 'Pay before delivery' choice will first generate the invoice and then generate the packing order after the payment of this invoice.
     - The 'Shipping & Manual Invoice' will create the packing order directly and wait for the user to manually click on the 'Invoice' button to generate the draft invoice.
     - The 'Invoice on Order Ater Delivery' choice will generate the draft invoice based on sale order after all packing lists have been finished.
-    - The 'Invoice from the packings' choice is used to create an invoice during the packing process.*
+    - The 'Invoice from the packing' choice is used to create an invoice during the packing process.*

 :carrier_id: Delivery method, many2one

-    *Complete this field if you plan to invoice the shipping based on packings made.*
+    *Complete this field if you plan to invoice the shipping based on packing.*